Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Summary and Conclusions

-\item[$\bullet$] The atomic and molecular gas fractions, $M_{\rm HI}/M_\star$ and $M_{\rm H_2}/M_\star$, increase from early-type to late type morphologies, with a slope which steepens when passing from isolation, filaments, to Virgo.
-This is the consequence of the fact that while late galaxies have very similar gas fractions in all cosmic structures, early type galaxies are more strongly gas-depleted in very dense regions such as clusters.
-This effect is stronger for HI than for H$_2$ (Sects.~\ref{sec:result_gas_fraction_vs_morphology}, \ref{sec:result_gas_ratio_vs_morphology}).
+\item[$\bullet$] The atomic and molecular gas fractions, $M_{\rm HI}/M_\star$ and $M_{\rm H_2}/M_\star$, increase from early-type to late-type morphologies, with a slope that steepens when passing from isolation, to filaments, and then to Virgo.
+This is a consequence of the fact that while LTGs have very similar gas fractions in all cosmic structures, ETGs are more strongly gas-depleted in very dense regions such as clusters.
+This effect is stronger for HI than for H$_2$ (Sects.~\ref{sec:result_gas_fraction_vs_morphology}, \ref{sec:result_gas_ratio_vs_morphology}, { Fig.~\ref{fig:scatter_plot_MHI_MH2_vs_morphology}}).

-\item[$\bullet$] In isolation and in filaments the average depletion timescale increases with stellar mass, as a consequence of massive galaxies having larger H$_2$ gas reservoirs.
-The scatter in the relation between depletion timescale and galaxy stellar mass increases steadily with density, from the field to the filaments to Virgo, up to a point where the relation between $\tau_{\rm dep}$ and $M_\star$ breaks down. { This suggests that gas depletion precedes star-formation quenching (Sect.~\ref{sec:depletion_time}).
+\item[$\bullet$] In isolation and in filaments, the average depletion timescale increases with stellar mass as a consequence of massive galaxies having larger H$_2$ gas reservoirs.
+The scatter in the relation between depletion timescale and galaxy stellar mass increases steadily from the field, to the filaments, and then to Virgo, up to a point where the relation between $\tau_{\rm dep}$ and $M_\star$ breaks down. { This suggests that gas depletion precedes star-formation quenching (Sect.~\ref{sec:depletion_time}, Fig.~\ref{fig:scatter_plot_tdep}).}

-\item[$\bullet$] Both H$_2$ and HI gas mass of the galaxies in filaments decreases with increasing local densities, the latter more steeply than the former.
-The HI mass also increases with increasing distances from the filament spine ($d_{\rm fil}$) and Virgo cluster ($d_{\rm cluster}$).
+\item[$\bullet$] Both the H$_2$ and HI mass of the galaxies in filaments decrease with increasing local density, the latter more steeply than the former.
+The HI mass also increases with increasing distance from the filament spine ($d_{\rm fil}$) and Virgo cluster ($d_{\rm cluster}$).
 The average depletion time tentatively increases with $d_{\rm fil}$.
-In contrast, the galaxy H$_2$ mass shows no clear trend as a function of the distances (Sect.~\ref{sec:gas_content_tdep_environment}, { Figs.~\ref{fig:dist_vs_MHI_and_MH2}, \ref{fig:density_vs_MHI_MH2_tdep_comparison}}).
+In contrast, the galaxy H$_2$ mass shows no clear trend as a function of distance (Sect.~\ref{sec:gas_content_tdep_environment}, { Figs.~\ref{fig:dist_vs_MHI_and_MH2}, \ref{fig:density_vs_MHI_MH2_tdep_comparison}}).

-\item[$\bullet$] The number of galaxies, LTGs, with very large HI reservoirs ($M_{\rm HI}\gtrsim 10^{10}~M_\odot$) steadily decreases with the global cosmic structure in which galaxies reside, i.e, in isolation, in filaments, or in the Virgo cluster.
-Filament ETGs have average HI and H$_2$ reservoirs $\sim10^8~M_\odot$ and never reach the highest values found for LTGs, in all three considered environments (Sect.~\ref{sec:gas_content_tdep_environment}).
+\item[$\bullet$] The number of LTGs with very large HI reservoirs ($M_{\rm HI}\gtrsim 10^{10}~M_\odot$) steadily decreases { as a function of the global cosmic structure in which galaxies reside, i.e., from isolation, to filaments, and then to the Virgo cluster.} Filament ETGs have average HI and H$_2$ reservoirs of $\sim10^8~M_\odot$ and never reach the highest values found for LTGs, in all three considered environments (Sect.~\ref{sec:gas_content_tdep_environment}, { Fig.~\ref{fig:density_vs_MHI_MH2_tdep_comparison}}).